Ohio Collegiate Music Association

 Ohio Music Standards

 Ohio Education Job Center

 Undergraduate Music Education Advisors

 Kent State has a diverse and growing Music Education program, with comprehensive offerings including degrees at the undergraduate, master's and doctoral levels.
 Students have access to multiple ensembles in band, orchestra, chorus and world music.
-In addition to the recently renovated Performing Arts Library, the school's resources include hundreds of annual concerts and recitals, as well as instruction in music theory, history, ethnomusicology, applied study and education.
+In addition to the state of the art Performing Arts Library, the school's resources include hundreds of annual concerts and recitals, as well as instruction in music theory, history, ethnomusicology, applied study and education.
 The tradition of the program includes scholars and teachers in many schools and universities throughout the United States.
 Kent State and the local community offer modern housing and a modest cost of living, plus some of the lowest tuition rates among comprehensive programs in Northeast Ohio.
 The Hugh A. Glauser School of Music is accredited by the National Association of Schools of Music, and the National Council for the Accreditation of Teacher Education through the College of Education, Health and Human Services.
 For additional information, please see our Music Education brochure.

 Music Education Degree Programs